hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step7-traffic.md

 One aspect of traffic management is controlling traffic routing based on the HTTP request, such as user agent strings, IP address, or cookies.

 The example below will send all traffic for the user _jason_ to the reviews:v2, meaning they'll only see the black stars.
-A few descriptive lines defines this rule.
+A few descriptive lines define this rule.

 `ccat samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml`{{execute}}